 How Can Verified Compliance Prevent Costly Recalls?

-Identifying and Mitigating Supplier Shortfalls
+Spotting and Fixing Supplier Shortfalls

-Traceability vs Traditional Packaging: A Total Cost Comparison
+Traceable vs Traditional Packaging: A Total Cost Comparison

 Production Data: 3-Year Total Cost of Ownership Comparison

-| Cost Category | Traditional Packaging | Traceability Packaging | Net Difference |
+| Cost Category | Traditional Packaging | Traceable Packaging | Net Difference |

 |---|---|---|---|